-Those seeking for the gods anoint you in the sacrifice, o Vanaspati, with divine sweetness, when you would stay erect, then bring here movable goods, or when you rest in the lap of this mother; incline upwards, o Vanaspati, over the top of the earth, founded with a good founding, bestow the radiance to the one who carries the sacrifice; reclining in front of the kindled one, appropriating for yourself the sacrificial formula that never gets old, full of warriors, [.2] pulling away from us the lack of inspiration, incline upwards, to a good great fortune.
+Those seeking for the gods anoint you in the sacrifice, O Vanaspati, with divine sweetness, when you would stay erect, then bring here movable goods, or when you rest in the lap of this mother; incline upwards, O Vanaspati, over the top of the earth, founded with a good founding, bestow the radiance to the one who carries the sacrifice; reclining in front of the kindled one, appropriating for yourself the sacrificial formula that never gets old, full of warriors, [.2] pulling away from us the lack of inspiration, incline upwards, to a good great fortune.

 vanvānáḥ: part. pres. nom. masc. sing. Ā VIII cl.